Foxk2p/Portfolio-KeleP/README.md

-# Portfolio-KeleP
+# Kele's Portfolio

+ABOUT:

 This is my current portfolio which includes a personal biography, information about my current works, and contact information.
-The bio page provides a visitor the chance to get to know me better on a personal level.
+The bio page provides a visitor with the chance to get to know me better.
 Here, answers for common questions and a brief personal narative are provided.

-Technology used:
+FEATURES:

+Current portfolio content

+Mobile-first design

+Bootstrap aesthetics UI

+CONTENT:

+A personal biography

+Links to my GitHub profile & LinkedIn page as well as your email address and phone number

+A link to a PDF of my resume with updated projects

+A list of projects, including the following information:

+  Project title

+  Links to deployed applications

-GitHub
+  Links to project GitHub repositories

+TECHNOLOGY USED:

+HTML,

+CSS,

+Bootstrap,

+GitHub,

 Visual Studio Code

-Bootstrap

-visit: <a href="https://foxk2p.github.io/Portfolio-KeleP/" target="_blank">My Portfolio</a>
+VISIT: <a href="https://foxk2p.github.io/Portfolio-KeleP/" target="_blank">My Portfolio</a>

 <img src="./Assets/images/portfolio-bio.png">